-- 4.1 The government set out its intention to abolish the 'Standards Board Regime' in the coalition agreement published in May.
+- 4.1 The government set out its intention to abolish the 'Standards Board Regime' in the coalition agreement published in May 2010.
 It is the government's intention to effect the abolition through the Localism Bill which was introduced to Parliament on 13th December 2010.
-It is likely that Standards for England will cease to investigate complaints in late 2011 and will be formally abolished in early 2012. - 4.2 The regime which regulates the standard of conduct of local authority members in England will be drastically changed through the provisions of the Localism Bill.
+It is likely that Standards for England will cease to investigate complaints shortly prior to its formal abolition on a date to be announced. - 4.2 The regime which regulates the standard of conduct of local authority members in England will be drastically changed through the provisions of the Localism Bill.
 The arrangements which the Bill proposes to put in place will generally allow local authorities to make their own decisions as to how to regulate the conduct of their members.
 However, new criminal offences will be introduced, relating to failure of local authority members to register or disclose interests and their participation in local authority business contrary to prohibitions or restrictions.